google/forcefield/own-copy/index.md

 1. You will see a box saying your web app is now deployed, along with a URL.
 Copy the URL underneath the text that says "Current web app URL," and paste it into a new browser tab.
 1. This will take you to the preferences page for Forcefield.
 Choose the hours you want to receive mail, and click "Save Preferences" at the bottom.

+Make sure you installed the filter, too, as described in the [instructions for general setup](/forcefield/).